Nusrat Fateh Ali Khan: 1990s

 Khan contributed the song "Gurus of Peace" to the 1997 album Vande Mataram, composed by A. R. Rahman, and released to celebrate the 50th anniversary of India's independence.
 As a posthumous tribute, Rahman later released an album titled Gurus of Peace which included "Allah Hoo" by Khan.
 Rahman's 2007 song "Tere Bina" for the film Guru was also composed as a tribute to Khan.

-Shaukat Khanum Hospital fundraising event

-Khan was the main performer at Imran Khan's charity appeal concert at the InterContinental London Park Lane Hotel on December 3, 1992 to raise funds for Shaukat Khanum Memorial Cancer Hospital and Research Centre, a cancer hospital built in Imran's mothers name which provides free services.

-Other celebrities were also in the audience including Peter Gabriel, Elizabeth Hurley, Mick Jagger, and Amitabh Bachchan.